felixmc/shortnr/README.md

 A GET request to `/api/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return status code 200 and the associated URL in the response body if the URL code exists in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.
 Regardless of its outcome, this request is logged into the database under the specified `VISIT_LOG` table, along with the client's IP address.

-### Accessing Statistics About URLs
+### Accessing Statistics

 A GET request to `/stats/` will return basic statistics about the current service in JSON format to the client.
 The statistics currently only contain the number of URLs shortened and the total number of redirects the service provided.

-A GET request to `/stats/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return status code 200 and the associated URL in the response body if the URL code exists in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.
+A GET request to `/stats/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return status code 200 and the date of creation as well as the number of visits of the associated URL as JSON in the response body if the URL code exists in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.

 Requests to the stats portion of the API are not logged in the database.

 ### Catch-All

-If the client's query did not match any of the above paths, it is returned a status code `400` page with the message "Error 400: The request could not be fulfilled due to bad synthax.
+If the client's request did not match any of the above queries, it is returned a status code `400` page with the message "Error 400: The request could not be fulfilled due to bad synthax.
 Please see the documentation on how to properly use this service's API."
 These requests are not logged in the database.

 # License